OldNKrusty/K2MAXKlipper/README.md

 Parts required:

-Trigorilla_PRO_B_V1.0.2 mainboard
+- Trigorilla_PRO_B_V1.0.2 mainboard
-Raspberry Pi or Pi alternative to run Klipper (I use a BTT Pi adapter with CB1 board but an older laptop running Linux will work perfectly fine as well)
+- Raspberry Pi or Pi alternative to run Klipper (I use a BTT Pi adapter with CB1 board but an older laptop running Linux will work perfectly fine as well)
-Hole cutout template and cover plate (3D print them from included STLs)
+- Hole cutout template and cover plate (3D print them from included STLs)

 Tools Required:

-2.5mm Allen/hex wrenches
+- 2.5mm Allen/hex wrenches
-Digital multimeter with continuity mode
+- Digital multimeter with continuity mode
-Dremel tool with fiberglass cutoff wheels
+- Dremel tool with fiberglass cutoff wheels
-Small fine file
+- Small fine file
-Super glue
+- Super glue / epoxy
-A working 3D printer to print off required parts (you can print them on your MAX before you do the mod) xacto knife to trim connectors (I prefer #11 blade) zip ties for cable management double sided tape
+- A working 3D printer to print off required parts (you can print them on your MAX before you do the mod)
+- xacto knife to trim connectors (I prefer #11 blade)
+- zip ties for cable management
+- double sided tape